Dub techno: Expansion and influence

 The success of Basic Channel quickly inspired other producers around the world.
 Artists from the U.S., such as Rod Modell with his DeepChord project, and Canadian producer Deadbeat, among others, began releasing similar music.
 Von Oswald and Ernestus opened the Chain Reaction Berlin label to expand their initial ideas and common tastes.
 The label not only carried forward the dub-techno hybrid but also expanded into other experimental territories.
 It released early works from artists like Monolake, Vladislav Delay, and Substance, solidifying dub techno's position within the global electronic music scene.

 According to writer Josh Baines, who published for THUMP, an electronic music and culture channel from Vice, the works released by Chain Reaction retained a "sonic aesthetic of thawing ice" that was present in Basic Channel's music.
 Baines described this style as a "haunting, half-remembered sonic landscape" where the music feels distant yet immersive.
 He also noted how dub techno became a sort of an "aural recreation of a highly meditative, stoned-out state," contributing to its atmospheric quality and hinting at the recreation and spiritual practice of cannabis in the Caribbean (imported in turn from Indian in the middle of XIX century's British Empire).

 In the 2000s and early 2010s, dub techno has spread geographically to influence artists and labels worldwide.
 Labels such as Echocord from Copenhagen, Silent Season from Canada, and various netlabels like Thinner in Germany and Deep In Dub in Italy helped disseminate dub techno globally.
-The genre also gained traction in the UK, with artists like Andy Stott and Claro Intelecto, in Turkey with Havantepe, in Russia with Andrey Pushkarev, Martin Schulte, and Heaven Chord, in Lithuania with Grad_U, in Japan with Shinichi Atobe, and in Iceland with Yagya.
+The genre also gained traction in the UK, with artists like Andy Stott and Claro Intelecto, in Turkey with Havantepe, in Russia with Andrey Pushkarev, Martin Schulte, and Heavenchord, in Lithuania with Grad_U, in Japan with Shinichi Atobe, and in Iceland with Yagya.